MemoryDealer/LORE/README.md

 By default the `Demo3D` project is selected.
 There are also two other projects: `Example_ComplexScene2D` and `Example_ComplexScene3D`.

+#### Note about sample resource files

+The resource files under the `res` directory are copied to the executable directory (e.g., `bin/Debug/Run`) as part of the build process.
+Any changes under the `res` directory require either running `res/copyToBin.bat` or building one of the projects again (except for `Tests` or `glad`).

+Alternatively, you can change the debugging working directory to `..\..\..` to avoid needing the copy (in Visual Studio, right-click sample project -> properties and go to the Debugging section to change the Working Directory).

 ## Tips and Tricks

 ### Debug Console